 A Terroristic Threat Conviction Can Destroy Your Future

 Unfortunately, a conviction or juvenile finding of terroristic threats may suggest to others that you have committed a terrorism-related crime.
 In addition, some people may conclude you have difficulty controlling your anger.
-Finally, your child may be subject to school expulsion proceedings if the alleged threat occurred on school property.

 The damaging effects of a terroristic threats conviction can follow you long after your case is over.
 As a result, employers and college admissions officers may be reluctant to extend employment or school acceptance offers to individuals with a criminal record for terroristic threats.